BibiSanjarani/AwesomeStuffs/ApacheStruts.md

 [Timeline infographic](https://image.slidesharecdn.com/strutstimelineinfo-171012175148/95/equifax-apache-struts-vulnerability-cve20175638-1-1024.jpg?cb=1507831817)

 ## The git-blame game - who did it?
  Everyone is blaming each other.
 Exquifax, blames a SysAdmin and Apache.
 Everyone else is blaming Equifax.
-Unfortunately, it's a case of he said, she said.
-So basically, it's everyones fault.
 ## Version shaming

 Apache Struts versions Struts 2.3.5 – Struts 2.3.31, Struts 2.5 – Struts 2.5.10 are reported to be affected.
 If you are using the Jakarta-based file upload Multipart parser, you should upgrade to Apache Struts version 2.3.32 or 2.5.10.1.